The Day of the Dwarf

 “I have a suggestion,” said Jack.
 “Why don’t we roll dice to

-determine our fate?
+determine our Fate?
 If I can roll higher than you on percentile dice,

-three times in a row, then we go free.”
+3 times in a row, then we go free.”

 We were a bit stunned, the rest of us, but we couldn’t think of